andrasq/node-prom-pushgateway/README.md

 Also implements a Stackdriver compatible push endpoint to simplify the upload of legacy Stackdriver metrics to Prometheus.

-The HELP and TYPE attributes are remembered and associated with the named metrics;
+The HELP and TYPE metrics attributes are remembered and associated with their metrics;
 untyped metrics are reported as gauges.
 Use `/push` or `gateway.ingestMetrics()` to set typing information with comment lines `# TYPE <name> <type>\n`.